MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

-  **The Plan:** <span aria-hidden="true">💡</span><br/> Through targeted auditing of pages and components, an ongoing remediation plan was created.
-Phase one of the plan would be implemented into the main site.
-A variety of tools were utilized in establishing a starting compliance level.
-Google Lighthouse and Axe DevTools were used to establish a baseline score for stakeholders.
+  **The Plan:** <span aria-hidden="true">💡</span><br/> Establish a baseline of compliance with various automatic testing and scan tools, as well as user flows with assistive technology.
+Identify core pages, templates, and components to focus manual testing and remediation.
+Work with the team on updating documentation and proceedure.

-  **Initial compliance:** <span aria-label="thumb down emoji">👎</span> Score of 67 and 147 automatic issues
+  **Initial compliance:** <span aria-label="thumb down emoji">👎</span> Score of 59 and 147 automatic issues

-  **Phase one goal:** <span aria-label="okay hand emoji">👌</span> Score greater than 80 and fewer than 100 automatic issues
+  **Phase one goal:** <span aria-label="okay hand emoji">👌</span> Score greater than 85 and a 50% automatic issue reduction
 theme: purple
 casestudy: ux